tranhuynh23/tranhuynh23.github.io/_pages/Tran Huynh.md

 Welcome!
 I am a PhD student in Economics at [Friedrich Schiller University Jena](https://www.uni-jena.de/en).

-My primary research interests are in financial economics and empirical banking, with a strong focus on the mortgage markets and their regulations, practices, and behaviours.
-I am also interested in politics, history, and their relations to contemporary economic issues.
+My primary research interests are in financial economics and empirical banking, with a strong focus on mortgage markets and their regulation, practices and behaviour.
+I am also interested in politics and history and their relationship to contemporary economic issues.

 You can find my CV [here](https://tranhuynh23.github.io/files/CV_Tran_Huynh.pdf).